survivejs/webpack-book/manuscript/techniques/04_testing.md

 },
 ```

-T> If you want to understand what `--hot` does better, see the _Hot Module Replacement_ appendix.

 If you execute the server now and navigate to `http://localhost:8080/`, you should see the test:

 ![Mocha in browser](images/mocha-browser.png)